 Driving a LED by voltage instead of current introduces some problems as LEDs suffer from thermal drift.
 Applying a voltage across the LED, a current will flow in it; now, due to its working principle, the flow heats the LED and this lead to an increase of free carriers which means an increase of current itself, and thus again an increase of temperature which leads to carriers increase and so on until the current in the LED is so high that it is permanently damaged.

 A LED cannot be directly connected to a voltage generator because it suffers thermal drift.
 By the thermal drift a LED can be permanently damaged.

 The simplest solution to this problem is a series resistor.
 Considering the circuit in figure 2 the current flows from VCC across the resistor the LED reaching the ground.
 According to Kirchhoff Voltage Law, the total voltage provided by our generator is split between the LED and the resistor, i.e.

 As before, the current flow heats the LED causing an increase of free carriers and an increase of current itself.
 Anyway, according to Ohm Law this lead to an increase of voltage drop of the resistor and subsequently a decrease of voltage drop on the LED which reduces the current flow.
-We can conclude that the resistor introduces such a compensation which can limit current in case of thermal drift.
+We can conclude that the resistor introduces such compensation which can limit current in case of thermal drift.